Escape the crowds and head north to Pemuteran - a quiet village surrounded by ocean, towering mountains & Bali's famous National Park...

-Ahh Pemuteran – the calm and ever-peaceful neighbourhood in Bali’s north that was once an undiscovered traditional fishing village.
+Ahh Pemuteran – the calm and ever-peaceful North Bali neighbourhood that was once an undiscovered traditional fishing village.
 Today, with its beautiful backdrop of a calm clear bay, nestled between majestic mountain tops and neighbouring the West Bali National Park, Pemuteran is slowly revealing itself to the more adventurous Bali visitor, quietly declaring what is so unique about the Island of the Gods…

-And with rumours of a second airport in Bali operational by 2022 in neighbouring Kubutambahan, Pemuteran could soon be a staple destination on every Bali bucket list.
-So, to explore this lesser known island gem before the sound of morning prayer disappears and tourists flock by the bus-load to this oasis of calm, we enlisted expat and resident Rebecca Foreman to tour the Pemuteran coast to find the very best places to stay, eat and play in this up-and-coming neighbourhood.
+So, to explore this lesser known island gem before the sound of morning prayer disappears and tourists flock by the bus-load to this oasis of calm, we enlisted expat and resident Rebecca Foreman to tour the Pemuteran coastline to find the very best places to stay, eat and play in this up-and-coming neighbourhood.

 From stunning waterfront resorts and villas, to day trips to Menjangan (Deer) Island – one of the best places to snorkel and dive in Bali, FYI – here’s are the best hotels and restaurants in Pemuteran, plus all the awesome things to do to tick off your Pemuteran itinerary.